UPDATE (03.05.2022): Post lightly edited for clarity.

 The 6 extension to Co-op City has high ridership potential, owing both to Co-op City’s size and the Bay Plaza mall.
 Consequently, it could exacerbate crowding conditions on the 6.
 To mitigate this, the 6 extension includes an optional capital investment – converting Westchester Square – East Tremont Avenue station to an express stop:

-[Fig. 12] Optional Westchester Square express stop conversion.
-(Original track map by vanshnookenraggen.)
+[Fig. 10] Optional Westchester Square express stop conversion.

 This conversion promotes faster peak-directional express service and expanded local service on the 6 line in The Bronx.
 As a terminal for local trains, it offers an important advantage over Parkchester – local and express trains no longer cross in front of each other.
 Terminating local trains use the Westchester Yard leads to change directions, while express trains continue northward to Co-op City with minimal conflict.
-As of 06.28.2021, I’m still leaning on including this conversion.
-This effectively doubles service at Westchester Square, a key transit hub in the East Bronx.
+As of 12.23.2021, the 6 extension would include this conversion.